Hennmeister/kv-store/README.md

 ### **Database Open and Close API**

 To open a new database with default parameters, we call db.open("<db_path>/<db_name>") and this will create a new database at `<db_path>/<db_name>` with the default parameters outlined [here](#init_param).
-We can additinionally create a `DbOptions` object and also include that in as a second parameter db.open("<db_path>/<db_name>", options) to create a kv-store with any specific options.
+We can additionally create a `DbOptions` object and include that in as a second parameter db.open("<db_path>/<db_name>", options) to create a kv-store with any specific options.
 Also refer to [this section](#init_param) on how that is done.

 We can also reopen an existing database by passing in the path to where such db was stored.

 At the end of your session, you shoud db.close() the database.
-This call does some book keeping work to ensure the memory contents of the database (i.e. the memtbale) is correctly dumped in a way that the db can be reloaded to its normal state.
+This call does some book keeping work to ensure the memory contents of the database (i.e. the memtable) is correctly dumped in a way that the db can be reloaded to its normal state.
 It also frees the memory we allocated during runtime.

 Both of these functions are located in `SimpleKVStore.cpp`.

 ### **Extendible Hash Buffer Pool**

 The buffer pool is implemented using extendable hashing and is located in the `./include/BufferPool` and `./src/BufferPool` directories.
-The implementation includes a `BufferPool` interface and an abstract class `Directory`, which is responsible for the logic related to extendable hashing.
+The implementation includes a `BufferPool` interface and an abstract class `Directory`, which is responsible for the logic related to extenible hashing.
 Directory holds a vector of pointers to `BufferPoolEntry` objects, which store data and relevant metadata such as the next and previous entry that are hashed to the same bucket.
 The entries can hold variable-sized data to accommodate dynamically sized bloom filter data.

 To hash the entry name, which is a combination of the file and page number in that file, the buffer pool uses MurmurHash and mods the result by the bit suffix to find the bucket of the entry given the current buffer size.
-The buffer pool grows the directory by doubling the number of buckets when the buffer pool reaches a certain percentage of the maximum buffer pool size, both values specified by the user.
+The buffer pool grows the directory by doubling the number of buckets when the buffer pool reaches a certain percentage of the maximum buffer pool size, both values are specified by the user.
 The new buckets initially point to the bucket that has the same bit suffix, except for the most significant bit.
-If a bucket points to a bucket that is still a reference itself, the buffer pool points it to the base bucket to avoid chains.
+If a bucket points to a bucket that is still a reference to itself, the buffer pool points it to the base bucket to avoid chains.
 To track all references to a bucket and which bucket a bucket is pointing to, the buffer pool uses two maps, `bucket_num_to_references` and `reference_to`.
 These references are updated on evictions, shrinking, and inserts.

 After doubling the directory size, every bucket is evaluated, and if more than one entry is in a bucket, the buffer pool rehashes every entry in that bucket using the new bit suffix and updates bucket references accordingly.
 If the user sets a new maximum size smaller than the current maximum size, entries are continually evicted according to the eviction policy until the amount of data in the buffer pool is not larger than the maximum size.
 Then, the directory itself (number of entries and the bit suffix) is shrunk until at least a minimum percentage (set by the user) of entries are being used.